Suppressing the Decoherence of Alkali-Metal Spins at Low Magnetic Fields

 We also study the suppression for different degrees of spin polarization and to different cesium number densities.
 The initial spin polarization ${P=T_1/(T_{\textrm{pump}}+T_1)}$ depends on the longitudinal optical-pumping time $T_{\textrm{pump}}$ which we control and independently measure \cite{SI}.
 We estimate an initial spin polarization of $P=0.15$ for the aforementioned experiment, which corresponds to the low-polarization limit.
 We repeat the experiment also for higher initial polarization $P=0.66$ and find similar behaviour and suppression factor $\xi$ \cite{SI}.
 We also characterize the suppression at an elevated number density $n_{\textrm{Cs}}=(7.5\pm0.5)\times10^{12}\,\textrm{cm}^{-3}$, in a configuration whose parameters appear under the "SE $\&$ SR exp." column in table~\ref{tab:rates}.
 Here the spin-exchange and spin-rotation rates are comparable, and their total measured decoherence, presented in in Fig.~\ref{fig:N2_destruction} (grey), is simultaneously suppressed at low magnetic fields.
 Frequent spin-exchange collisions also extend the range of usable magnetic fields for which the decoherence is maximally suppressed.
 These measurements demonstrate that the suppression of spin-rotation decoherence is robust for various degrees of spin polarization and alkali number densities, and that at low magnetic fields, the coherence time $T_2$ can be prolonged towards the spin-lifetime $T_1$.

 We further study the spin-decoherence induced by absorption of near-resonant light.
-We repeat the experimental sequence for the parameters of "SR exp." but increase the optical power of the probe and tune its frequency near resonance with the optical D$_1$ transition.
+We repeat the experimental sequence for the parameters of "SR exp." but increase the optical power of the probe and tune its frequency near resonance with the optical D$_1$ transition to increase absorption.
 Consequently, the relaxation by the probe light $R_{\textrm{pr}}$ is considerably increased and dominates the spins relaxation.
 We also increase the pump power in the preparation stage to set the initial polarization $P=0.15$ despite the decreased lifetime $T_1=1.0\pm 0.06$ msec.
 In Fig.~\ref{fig:probe_destruction} we present the short-time evolution of the mean spin component $\langle S_x(t) \rangle$ at three different magnetic fields.
 Evidently, the decoherence at low magnetic field is suppressed with respect to higher magnetic fields, and approaches spin-lifetime $T_1$.
-Owing to the Gaussian intensity profile of the probe and the slow diffusion of the atoms, the decay is multi-exponential \cite{jau2010optically,appelt1998theory,shaham2020quantum} which precludes quantitative characterization by a single relaxation rate.
+Owing to the Gaussian intensity profile of the probe and the slow diffusion of the atoms, the decay is multi-exponential \cite{happer2010optically,appelt1998theory,shaham2020quantum} which precludes quantitative characterization by a single relaxation rate.
 Nonetheless, both the ratio of the linewidth of the signals in the frequency domain at high and low magnetic fields ($\xi =19 $) as well as the ratio between the $1/e$ time ($\xi=28$) indicate that the decoherence is suppressed by more than an order of magnitude.
+We repeat the experiment for variable optical powers and find similar results \cite{SI}.